RCnum/lt4hala2024/README.md

 # lt4hala2024
-Relevant data and code to reproduce the findings in "Automatic Normalisation of Middle French and its Impact on Productivity".
+Relevant data and code to reproduce the findings in ["Automatic Normalisation of Middle French and its Impact on Productivity"](https://aclanthology.org/2024.lt4hala-1.20/).
-More information in the [paper](https://aclanthology.org/2024.lt4hala-1.20/)

 # Datasets
 All datasets are in the data folder.